PATH FOR LIFE 9-STEP transformatioN PROGRAM

 HOW IT WORKS

-The Path for Life 9-step program integrates the three key elements for creating healthy and sustainable change in each step:
+The Path for Life 9-step program integrates the three key elements for creating healthy and sustainable change in our self-relationship and habits.

 The ingredients of a healthy, thriving team